MY MILESTONES:

 I would like at this point place an offer to present and share the study (click on the link here to access the study) that I did here in Botswana with you and/or a team.
 The study illustrates the use of the work I do on one such resistant issue for the country.
 Unemployment.

-Could I arrange to set up the presentation of the study for you?
+Could I arrange to setup the presentation of the study to you?
 If it allows you to see what the work can look like, that is a good first step in the process.